Delai-Huanglab/Delai-Huanglab.github.io/_pages/home.md

 </div>

-We are moving to [College of Animal Science](http://www.cas.zju.edu.cn/casenglish/15821/list.psp/) at [Zhejiang University](https://www.zju.edu.cn/english/)
+We are moving to the [College of Animal Science](http://www.cas.zju.edu.cn/casenglish/15821/list.psp/) at [Zhejiang University](https://www.zju.edu.cn/english/)

 **We are looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)](https://delai-huanglab.github.io/vacancies) **!**
 <figure class="fifth">